seamusdemora/seamusdemora.github.io/RsyncWithNoMetaDataLoss.md

 total size is 84  speedup is 0.14
 ```

 The *backup* operation is now complete, and `rsync` has copied the folder `xyz-original` from the local drive to the NAS, and placed it in a folder named `xyz-backup`.
-The next step is to *restore* the backup copy to the local drive.
-If this were an actual restoration-from-backup, the local drive would likely be empty; in this case, we *restore* to another folder we have named `xyz-restored` so that we can compare `xyz-restored` against `xyz-original`.
+The next step is to *restore* the backup copy to a local drive on a macOS.
+If this were an actual restoration-from-backup, the local drive would likely be empty, but in this case, we *restore* to another folder we have named `xyz-restored` so that we can compare `xyz-restored` against `xyz-original`.

 ```zsh
 # restore 'xyz-backup' from the Synology NAS to local folder 'xyz-restored' for comparison: